nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-10-CSCS-CEPLAS-StartYourARC/Block01-WelcomeIntro.md

 I will cut out all participant chat, video, audio, etc. or ask for permission before sharing any recordings

 ---
-## This is an interactive workshop
+## Let's make this an interactive workshop

 Please feel free to use the chat, raise hands, discuss, etc.